Dirac231/EXP101/README.md

 ## What is this?

-An exercise-based guide to learn 64-bit linux binary exploitation, divided into lessons.
+An exercise-based guide to learn 64-bit linux binary exploitation.